wilsonmar/wilsonmar.github.io/_posts/2024-09-12-appsec-scans.md

 <a href="#GitHubWorkflow">D. GitHub workflow:</a> yaml format files in your repo's <tt>.github/workflows/</tt> folder to invoke GitHub Actions.</a> This integrates runs automatically into standardized CI/CD workflows to use cloud SaaS utilities.

-E. <a href="#CloudScan">E. Cloud scan</a>: Services such as Akido <strong>"continuously" scan</strong> GitHub repositories to identify issues in cloud-based code repositories:
+<a href="#CloudScan">E. Cloud scan</a>: Services such as Akido <strong>"continuously" scan</strong> GitHub repositories to identify issues in cloud-based code repositories:

 <hr />